 This law applies to a context when an organization is forced to make choices between different decisions.
-It may also find itself stuck with a solution it does not desire or simply that it is curious what it takes to have it all!
+It may also find itself stuck with a solution it does not desire or simply that it is curious about what it takes to have it all!

 Here’s a trick!
 No one told us this.
 That a system can tolerate any number of goals, and not just the ones that we had prioritized.
 This point is valid, for so long as we respect the order in which the causality between them would behave.
-That we are willing to wait for one while we focused on the other.
+That we are willing to wait for one while we focus on the other.
 This way of thinking now fundamentally shifts the way we make a shared vision real for all.

-When we do not respect the order, we see that as we push harder to get to the results that we want, the system is doing the same, pushing back harder at us, eroding any gains or strides that we have made.
+When we do not respect the order, we see that as we push harder to get the results that we want, the system is doing the same, pushing back harder at us, eroding any gains or strides that we have made.

-The trick is to “pull views” out from all sides that would allow us to understand and determine the order in which causality would happen (e.g. when we improve quality, costs decline, or when we enhance the level of trust, efficiency or productivity improves, and so on).
+The trick is to “pull views” out from all sides that would allow us to understand and determine the order in which causality would happen (e.g. when we improve quality, costs decline, or when we enhance the level of trust, efficiency, or productivity improves, and so on).

-In the late 1990s, as Singapore tried to turn around a downturn in its economic growth, following a global recession, it was forced at one point to relook at the organisational structures of its government sector.
+In the late 1990s, as Singapore tried to turn around a downturn in its economic growth, following a global recession, it was forced at one point to relook at the organizational structures of its government sector.

 Before April 2009, the IMF argued that a global annual real GDP growth rate of 3.0 percent or less was “equivalent to a global recession”.
 By this measure, there were six global recessions since 1970: 1974–75, 1980–83, 1990–93, 1998, 2001–02, and 2008–09.

 The LTA and the Traffic Police.
 Both are in the business of managing the transport system of the tiny island city-state.
-Land Transport Authority (LTA) was first established on 1 September 1995, formed from the merger of various public sector entities, namely the Registry of Vehicles, Mass Rapid Transit Corporation, Roads & Transportation Division of the Public Works Department and Land Transportation Division of the former Ministry of Communications.
+Land Transport Authority (LTA) was first established on 1 September 1995, formed from the merger of various public sector entities, namely the Registry of Vehicles, Mass Rapid Transit Corporation, Roads & Transportation Division of the Public Works Department, and Land Transportation Division of the former Ministry of Communications.
 Wikipedia.

 The transport system in Singapore is an integral part of its economic growth.
-The island state imports raw materials, process them into goods products and exports the finished goods.
+The island state imports raw materials, process them into goods products, and exports the finished goods.
 The port is an intrinsic element of the country’s ability to create wealth.
 If the goods do not reach their destination on time, the state does not earn its income.
 Period.